 Building Languages to Solve Problems

-Posts influenced by Structure and Interpretation of Computer Programs—on abstraction, composition, and computation as a medium for expressing ideas
+Posts influenced by Structure and Interpretation of Computer Programs, on abstraction, composition, and computation as a medium for expressing ideas

-These posts carry that influence forward: the closure property (combining things yields the same kind of thing), abstraction barriers, procedures as first-class citizens, and the deep insight that good abstractions come from understanding the algebraic structure of what you’re computing.
+Structure and Interpretation of Computer Programs shaped how I think about programming more than any other book.
+It is not really about Scheme.
+It is about computation as a medium for expressing ideas: the closure property (combining things yields the same kind of thing), abstraction barriers, procedures as first-class citizens, and the insight that good abstractions come from understanding the algebraic structure of what you are computing.

 The book: Full text (free) | MIT lectures